-- Single/isolated instance(s) of water testing not occurring at the right frequency. - Sample was not taken from the closest practical point of use.
+• Single/isolated instance(s) of water testing not occurring at the right frequency.

-Numerous instances of water testing not occurring at the right frequency.
+• Numerous instances of water testing not occurring at the right frequency.

 - No microbiological test results are available. - A water test has not been performed within the past 12 months.